 So why can’t you work to discover the top 20% of customers are that are responsible for 80% of your sale, treating them right, rewarding them and programming them for more purchases?
 These can be very strong sources of referrals (word of mouth evangelism) and repurchase.

 What about your Unique Selling Proposition: that promise, that commitment you make to clients to stand out shoulder high in their minds as an ultimate value provider, making them choose you rather than your competitor.
 Have you worked on it?
 Sharpened it?
 Tested it?
 Made it visible and clear to your target audience?
 Have you directed it for maximum result?
 Most likely (as with most businesses), the answer will be “No”, but the USP is one of the greatest drivers of businesses – as you’ll come to learn on this platform.

 What about making it easier for people to say “Yes” to your offer rather than “No”, by taking away the risks associated with purchase of your products/services?
 What about training your sales staff for more productivity and efficiency in results delivery rather than just “letting them be” or firing.
-By the way, it costs 25 cents on every dollar to hire a new staff than to train and improve an existing one – ask HR professional the cost of hiring a new staff and waiting for them to adapt to the systems, while paying them on monthly basis?

 What about putting platforms like Hexavian Business Club into good use, being active in Decoded meetings, volunteering for projects, and advertising on the website of a community where you are known and visible; wouldn’t that cost less and have more impact than doing it the other way?